Want to submit to the 2020 issue of FLJ?

-The Finger is an internationally recognized literary journal produced by a class of creative writing and graphic design students at Finger Lakes Community College in upstate New York.
+The Finger Literary Journal is an internationally recognized publication produced by a class of creative writing and graphic design students at Finger Lakes Community College in upstate New York.
 While we pride ourselves on showcasing the creative endeavors of our students, faculty, staff, and alumni, we accept submissions from around the globe.
 Our 2018 issue featured artists and writers from all across the country, and our “family in print” extended to Italy, Turkey, Israel, the Netherlands, France, and Belarus.
 Under the guidance of our dedicated and talented faculty and staff, the print edition is produced annually in the spring and released in the following fall semester.

 We are looking for intriguing fiction, provoking poetry, absorbing nonfiction, alluring art and photography, edgy indie comic strips, or any other cross-genre combination you might have concocted.
 Bottom line: we want the uniqueness of your art to match the uniqueness of your fingerprints.

 We accept simultaneous submissions.
 You will retain full rights to your work, but if you have your piece simultaneously submitted or accepted elsewhere, then we ask that you let us know or withdraw your piece.
-If your piece is published in our journal and then accepted elsewhere for secondary publication, then we ask you give credit to The Finger as the source of first publication.
+If your piece is published in our journal and then accepted elsewhere for secondary publication, then we ask you give credit to The Finger Literary Journal as the source of first publication.

 Rules of Ownership: Copyright is retained by the artist at all times.
 Authors are free to republish the work, though we do request a 90-day exclusiveness to our publication.